-Concurrent with this offering, we will convert our current "opt in" a dividend reinvestment plan to an "opt out" dividend reinvestment plan, pursuant to which all dividends declared in cash payable to stockholders that do not elect to receive their distributions in cash will be automatically reinvested in shares of our common stock, rather than receiving cash.
+Effective on , 2017, we will convert our current "opt in" dividend reinvestment plan to an "opt out" dividend reinvestment plan, pursuant to which all dividends declared in cash payable to stockholders that do not elect to receive their distributions in cash will be automatically reinvested in shares of our common stock, rather than receiving cash.
 As a result, our stockholders that "opt out" of our dividend reinvestment plan will experience dilution in their ownership percentage of our common stock over time.
 See "Distributions" and "Dividend Reinvestment Plan" for a description of our dividend policy and obligations.